boltops-tools/terraspace-docs/backend-config/statefile-approaches.md

 3. A statefile per groups of modules
 4. A statefile per module

 Terraspace supports all approaches.
-Though terraspace default approach is pretty much #3, it is completely configurable.
+Though terraspace's default approach is pretty much #3, it is completely configurable.

 ## Change as They Go